domdorn/aws-blocker/README.md

+# Block / Handle unwanted IP-Traffic

+This repository holds a set of scripts you can use to handle unwanted IP-Traffic / traffic from unwanted IP-Ranges.

+Its intended to be used together with ipset, but you can also change it to work with any network-filter that supports ip-ranges.

 # AWS Blocker

-This simple bash script will retrieve the official list of AWS IP ranges, then block them all using iptables.
+This simple bash script will retrieve the official list of AWS IP ranges, then add them to a ipset.

 The script is safe to run multiple times.
 The AWS IP range list is updated periodically, so you may want to run this script as a cron.

-## Requirements

-You'll need *jq* to parse the JSON.
-This package is readily available in most Linux package managers.

-## Usage

-It doesn't take any arguments.
-Just run it.
+Required: curl + jq
+Arguments: does not take arguments

+# Hetzner Blocker
+Will generate a list of Hetzner IP-Blocks based on their BGP-Pairings.

+# Hosteurope Blocker
+Will generate a list of Hosteurope IP-Blocks based on their BGP-Pairings.

+# Countries
+Will generate several lists with IP-Ranges for all the countries in the world.
+These lists will be joined to continent based lists.
+You can then use that to create fine grained allow/deny settings.